 Between November 2016 and April 2017, Richmond Trees hosted or co-hosted six tree planting events.
 In total 92 trees were planted — 32 trees in parks and 60 street trees throughout various neighborhoods in Richmond.

 We partnered with The Watershed Project for three of the six events, and we also had participation from EarthTeam at one planting.
 It’s great to have high school students with us, and there are some great young people who have been volunteering with us for a few years.

 One new thing this year was dealing with the rain!
 Our policy is that we plant in light rain, but we reschedule if it is really stormy.
-Sometimes, there are not good planting conditions because the ground is too wet from a previous storm.
+Sometimes, planting conditions are not good because the ground is too wet from a previous storm.
 We have to do what is best for the trees’ long-term health.
 So, a couple of our events were rained out this season!
 But we still got the job done by having smaller pop-up planting parties.
-And a few dedicated volunteers do “extra credit” plantings in between our planned events.
+And a few dedicated volunteers did “extra credit” plantings in between our planned events.